Is Pigeon Poop Toxic? Everything You Need to Know

 Exposure to pigeon droppings can carry health risks, and two of the main diseases associated with this exposure are psittacosis and salmonella.
 Psittacosis is caused by bacteria found in both wild and domesticated birds and can result in pneumonia, while salmonella leads to an upset stomach and diarrhea.
 Although rare, both illnesses can be contracted through contact with pigeon droppings.

 Dust particles containing the bacteria can get into the air when droppings and respiratory secretions dry out.
-Therefore, both sick birds and healthy birds can carry and spread the bacteria, making anyone who comes in contact with contaminated areas at risk for infection.
+Therefore, both sick birds and healthy birds can carry and spread the bacteria, putting anyone who comes in contact with contaminated areas at risk for infection.

 People who are especially vulnerable to these diseases due to preexisting medical conditions should avoid tasks involving bird droppings.
 Workers with a weakened immune system are particularly advised by the UK Health and Safety Executive to avoid directly handling tasks involving bird droppings.